Streamlined Variational Inference for Linear Mixed Models with Crossed Random Effects: Conclusions

 \section{Conclusions}

 We have derived and evaluated three streamlined variational inference algorithms for Gaussian response linear mixed models with crossed random effects, with differing product restriction stringencies.
 It is concluded that the most stringent algorithm, labeled mean field variational Bayes with product restriction I, should be eliminated from contention which leaves product restriction II and product restriction III.
 Mean field variational Bayes with product restriction II is shown to be scalable to very large numbers of crossed random effects.
 Mean field variational Bayes with product restriction III is less scalable but highly accurate.
-Both approaches are much faster than Markov chain Monte Carlo, which scales very poorly.
 Our numerical results provide valuable guidance for use of our algorithms in terms of accuracy and run-time trade-offs.
 For moderate problems product restriction III delivers fast and accurate inference.
 For increasingly large problems, product restriction II offers a scalable alternative.